Pelagicore/qface/docs/extending.rst

                 - '{{interface|lower}}.h'
                 - '{{interface|lower}}.cpp'

-IN the example above the two interface documents will not be overwritten during a second generator call and can be edited by the user.
+In the example above the two interface documents will not be overwritten during a second generator call and can be edited by the user.